Whether you’re new to spinning or have taken spin classes for years, you may have a lot of unanswered questions before your first Peloton ride.

 33. Compare yourself to only you.
 You can compete against yourself.
 Take a ride you’ve already taken and then hit followers and you’ll see yourself.
 You can compare yourself to your past ride.

 34. To keep your weekly streak going, any class counts, even a 5-minute meditation.
+Check out this post with 10 Ways to Keep Your Peloton Streak Going.

 35. Unless you delete them, both warm-up rides and cool down count towards your ride count.